 We have extended an unsecured line of credit to Investment.
 The loan is structured as an arms-length transaction and the terms are based on what Investment can access from external lenders.
 Borrowings can be used by Investment for general corporate purposes.
-The borrowing capacity under this facility was \$17 million at December 31, 2020 and 2019.
-The interest rate on borrowings was LIBOR plus 2.25%.
-There were no outstanding borrowings under this facility at December 31, 2020 and 2019.
-Effective January 27, 2021, the borrowing capacity under this facility was increased to \$30 million.
+The borrowing capacity under this facility was \$30 million and \$17 million at December 31, 2021 and 2020.
+The interest rate on borrowings was LIBOR plus 1.90% and LIBOR plus 2.25% at December 31, 2021 and 2020, respectively.
+Outstanding borrowings under this facility at December 31, 2021 and 2020 were \$15 million and \$0, respectively.
 The credit facility is extended automatically on January 1 for successive one-year periods unless Loan Fund provides Investment 30 days notice that it will not extend.

 During 2020, we extended two loans to wholly owned subsidiaries of Enterprise Community Development, Inc., which is controlled by Investment.
 The loans are for the purpose of preserving and renovating affordable housing properties.
-The total amount outstanding at December 31, 2020 was \$6.4 million.
+One of the loans repaid in full in 2021.
+The total amount outstanding at December 31, 2021 and 2020 were \$6.2 million and \$6.4 million, respectively.